learn-co-students/allergies.js-demo-001/README.md

 - Whether Tom is allergic to any one of those allergens listed above.
 - All the allergens Tom is allergic to.

+## Tests

+Review the `allergies.js` file inside the `lib` directory, and then the `allergies.spec.js` file inside the `spec` directory.
+Review each of the tests, and then start implementing your solutions to make each test pass in `allergies.js`.